tanaymurdia/Trip-Planner/README.md

    npm install
    ```

-7. **Start the UI**
+7. **Start the frontend**

-   Launch the UI:
+   Launch the frontend:

    ```bash
    npm start
    ```

-   The UI will run on the default port, typically 3000.
+   The frontend will run on the default port, typically 3000.

 ## Design Decisions